advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/dotnet-sdk/instruction.md

     AutoReconnect = true,
     ReconnectInterval = 1000,
     ScadaId = "5095cf13-f005-4c81-b6c9-68cf038e2b87",    // getting from SCADA portal
-    Heartbeat = 60000,   // default is 60 seconds,
-    DataRecover = true    // need to recover data or not when disconnected };
+    Type = EdgeType.Gateway,    // Choice your edge is Gateway or Device, Default is Gateway DeviceId = "SmartDevice1",    // If type is Device, DeviceId must be filled Heartbeat = 60000,   // default is 60 seconds, DataRecover = true    // need to recover data or not when disconnected };